-Related Action Code Related Action Related action latest note Due Date Status SRP.RA.08.0 2 Plan for appropriate investment in capital works and remedial maintenance over the lifespan of each property asset.
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.08.0 2 Plan for appropriate investment in capital works and remedial maintenance over the lifespan of each property asset.
+Q1 23/24: Surveyors Thompson Gary have been appointed and are progressing a schedule of condition surveys over a 2-3 year period.
+This is currently in hand with surveys progressing.
 Q2 22/23: Programme of work agreed to progress for building condition surveys on a phased approach, over a three year period.
 Move to implementation into 22/23.
+Chief Officer Place 31-Mar-2024 SRP.RA.08.0 5 Learning Estate Strategy Council in June 2023, this includes Beeslack HS replacement and Penicuik HS refurbishment & extension.
+A number of Projects in the priority 2 tranche have been progressed to ensure schools to do not experience capacity breaches.
+Q4 22/23 Due to a number of factors a number of key Learning Estate project remain at risk.
+Rising costs, Executive Director Children, Young People and Partnerships, Head of Development 31-Mar-2024

-Check w/Gareth Chief Officer Place 31-Mar-2023 SRP.RA.08.0 5 Learning Estate Strategy number of factors.
+Q2 22/23: Potential risk to delivery of Learning Estate projects due to .inflated costs from a number of factors.
 Factoring the commitment to net zero into our projects has added another cost pressure and may affect the affordability and viability of some projects.
-Oversight of Learning Estate programme through the Capital plan & Asset Management Executive Director Children, Young People and Partnerships, Head of Development 31-Mar-2023 • SRP.RA.08.0 Asset Management systems Q2 22/23: Work is ongoing through Place services to identify appropriate asset management systems Chief Officer Place 31-Mar-2023
+Oversight of Learning Estate programme through the Capital plan & Asset Management Board SRP.RA.08.0 6 Asset Management systems Q1 23/24: Included within the Transformation Blueprint sprints Chief Officer Place 31-Mar-2024